mhoban/rainbow_bridge/README.md

 ```

 ### Mapping of custom sample IDs
-By default for previously-demultiplexed runs, eDNAFlow will interpret sample IDs from filenames.
-However, since this sometimes results in screwy sample IDs, it is possible to specify a mapping file that will translate filenames into custom IDs.
+By default for previously-demultiplexed runs, rainbow_bridge will interpret sample IDs from filenames.
+However, since this sometimes results in screwy sample IDs, it's possible to specify a mapping file that will translate filenames into custom IDs.

 <small>**`--sample-map [mapfile]`**</small>: A headerless tab-delimited file that maps sample names to sequence-read filenames.